gerardVM/ninja-vpn/README.md

 - For Android: Scan the QR code with the Wireguard app.
 - For Desktop: Import the freshly created wireguard.conf file with the Wireguard app.

+## Countdown feature (optional)

+The VPN server will be automatically destroyed after a certain amount of time.
+You can configure this time in the config.yaml file.

 ## Contributing

 Pull requests are welcome